apache/kyuubi/docs/connector/spark/paimon.rst

 The **classpath** of Kyuubi Spark SQL engine with Apache Paimon (Incubating) consists of

-1. kyuubi-spark-sql-engine-\ |release|\ _2.12.jar, the engine jar deployed with Kyuubi distributions
+1. kyuubi-spark-sql-engine-\ |release|\ _2.12.jar, the engine jar deployed with a Kyuubi distribution
-2. a copy of spark distribution
+2. a copy of Spark distribution
 3. paimon-spark-<version>.jar (example: paimon-spark-3.3-0.4-20230323.002035-5.jar), which can be found in the `Apache Paimon (Incubating) Supported Engines Spark3`_

 In order to make the Apache Paimon (Incubating) packages visible for the runtime classpath of engines, we can use one of these methods: